bdeweygit/grpc-mailman/README.md

 # you need python 3.6+ and virtualenv installed on your machine
 > git clone https://github.com/CSCI-UA0480-009/assignment5-2018-Benjamin-Dewey.git
 > cd assignment5-2018-Benjamin-Dewey
-# edit client.py to connect to the IP address of your server
+# edit the MAILMAN_ADDRESS in client.py to connect to the IP address of your server
 > ./setup.sh
 > source ./env/bin/activate
 > ./mailman.sh # will show usage